uvarc/workshop-site/content/lesson/fiji-scripting.md

 ## Duplicating an Image {#image-duplication-id}

-The Duplicator class provides a convenient way to create an exact copy of an existing ImagePlus object.
+The [Duplicator][duplicator] class provides a convenient way to create an exact copy of an existing ImagePlus object.

 ```
 from ij import IJ